-Transcript of scene from the Werner Herzog documentary Into the Abyss:
+Transcript from the Werner Herzog documentary Into the Abyss:

 Death House at Walls Unit